 Pregnancy can be a time of hope and anticipation.
 However, this major transition that’s occurring in your life also creates a lot of stress in women and their loved ones.
 While pregnancy is cause for joy, the 9-month process is a far cry from being exhilarating.
 Physical discomfort, emotional strain, and financial difficulties can cause much anxiety and increase the risk of substance abuse in pregnancy for women and teens.
 Drug and alcohol abuse are more common during pregnancy than most people realize.

 Yet, because of the social stigmas that are imbued in our society as it relates to prenatal substance abuse and legal complications, many women are hesitant to seek professional help.
-Thankfully, recovery programs in Fairbanks NJ and the surrounding areas will provide safe, supportive, and confidential treatment for pregnant females and their unborn infants.
+Thankfully, recovery programs in Fair Lawn NJ and the surrounding areas will provide safe, supportive, and confidential treatment for pregnant females and their unborn infants.
 Today, we will be discussing the dangers of pregnancy and addiction and what you should do to seek help.

 A Glimpse At Reality: What The Pregnancy and Addiction Stats Are Telling Us

 A consideration of the rates of substance abuse amongst men and women can provide us with further insight into the general level of risk, based on a person’s sex status.
 Additionally, the usefulness of this information that we are about to cover, addresses the subset of pregnant women, although there are separate statistics on the latter group as well.

 Per the results from 2013’s National Survey on Drug Use and Health, the following data gives us a glimpse into the prevalence of drug abuse amongst females vs. males:

 - In the month before the survey was published, in the 12+ age group, current drug use amongst males was greater than amongst females (11.5% vs. 7.3%)

 - When it comes to initiation of drug use, based on a 12-month survey review, 58.3% of the group of people who newly used drugs were female.